nohorbee/nobel/README.md

 ##Example

-This example will expose an API for turning on and off a LED connected to the pin 9.
+[TODO: Update documentation to show the same example using Swagger] This example will expose an API for turning on and off a LED connected to the pin 9.

 ###Create the RAML file.